Flags of British India: Flag of the Trustees of the Port of Bombay

 An Admiralty Letter authorised a special flag for the Trustees of the Port of Bombay.
 Blue St George's cross with a maritime scene in each quarter; in the first quarter, a lighthouse, in the second a screw-steamer with auxiliary sails, in the third a dhow, and in the fourth a signal station at the end of a harbour wall.

 Flag of State's Merchant

+British Empire flag

+There were some in the early 1900s who believed that the Union Jack was no longer representative enough to be the flag of the British Empire due to the emergence of new dominions, each of which were beginning to develop their own unique national identities.
+Attempts were made to create a new flag for the Empire as a whole.